top of page

 • Assessment of surface drainage and rainwater disposal systems.

-• Evaluation of the wider building environment (e.g. tree cover, exposure, elevation) and its influence on moisture levels.
+• Evaluation of the building environment (e.g. ground levels & exposure) and its influence on moisture levels.

 • Assessment of the condition and integrity of the accessible structural timber elements within the building.

-• Identification of fungal decay, wood-boring beetle infestation, chemical damage and efflorescent salt contamination, together with an assessment of the resulting deterioration
+• Identification of fungal decay and wood-boring beetle infestation along with with an assessment of the resulting deterioration.

 • Inspection of loft spaces and sub-floor voids where accessible.